AnaHill/AnaHill.github.io/_posts/2025-03-23-my-struggle-to-make-post-work-properly.md

 Above line is H2 title text starting with two `##`.
 Not need to be a sherlock to see the difference! 🤓

 # Check how H1 looks
 Above line is created with `#` tag, so it should use header level 1 style.
-You can see the difference if you use the following code.
+You can see the difference if you use e.g. the following code.

 ```html
 <h1 style="font-size: 2.2em; color: #600000; font-weight: bold;">